 How To Win An Instagram Defamation Case

-To win, Jane, the plaintiff, must prove that The Game was lying; or, at least, didn’t engage in proper due diligence before publicly posting the accusations.
-She’ll probably also have to prove that she never knocked boots in The Game’s daughter’s bedroom.
+To win, Jane, the plaintiff, must prove The Game was lying; or, at least, didn’t engage in proper due diligence before posting the accusations.
+Plus, she’ll probably have to prove that she never knocked boots in her charge’s bedroom.

 If, indeed, The Game was mistaken, he could still escape the legal guillotine by arguing the jocular nature of social media.
-In other words: social media is a notorious platform for overblown smack talk and satire, and the average person wouldn’t believe my accusations; so, the statements in question shouldn’t be considered defamatory.
-It’s a stretch, but if done well, could work.
+In other words: Social media is known for overblown smack talk and satire.
+The average person wouldn’t believe my accusations; so, the statements in question shouldn’t be considered defamatory.
+It’s a stretch, but it’s worked in the past.

 Want to read about more Instagram defamation cases and other social media lawsuits?
 Head here.